 It is with the retailer that your contract of sale exists and consequently they have the responsibility to ensure any complaints and warranty issues are addressed.
-Any Elddis approved Retailer / Service Centre are able to undertake any warrantable work at their convenience or discretion, but are not obliged to do so, if the vehicle was not purchased from them.
+Any Elddis approved Retailer / Service Centre are able to undertake any warrantable work at their convenience or discretion, but are not obliged to do so, if the vehicle was not purchased from them

-All Elddis products are classed as portable and therefore all work under warranty requires the motorhome to be delivered and collected from the selling retailer.
+All Elddis products are classed as portable and therefore all work under warranty requires the motorhome to be delivered and collected from their chosen Elddis approved agent.